awoie/vp-token-spec/README.md

 ## Abstract

-This specification defines additional parameters `vp_jwt`, `vp_ldp`, `vc_jwt`, `vc_ldp` to allow presentation of claims in the form of W3C Verifiable Credentials objects as part of the OpenID Connect protocol flow.
+This specification defines an extension of OpenID Connect to allow presentation of claims in the form of W3C Verifiable Credentials as part of the protocol flow in addition to claims provided in the `id_token` and/or via Userinfo responses.

 ## Authors